 help you reach your goals of lowering stress, overcoming fatigue, and taming overwhelm.

 build strength and flexibility in both your mind and body.

 provide a support system for you that adds value and accountability to your life.

 Why I offer online Yoga:

 I believe EVERYBODY, despite age, physical, psychological, or financial limitations, or feeling unsure if you'd fit into a Yoga class environment, should have access to high-quality Yoga.
-Yoga’s become a bit of an elite sport and lifestyle; group classes can cost upwards of $25.
-For $9/month, you can have access to a new class each month delivered to your inbox and every single recording in the Vidya Yoga Community.
+Not everyone can make a Yoga class due to time constraints, budget concerns, or anxiety.
+Yoga’s also become a bit of an elite sport and lifestyle; group classes can cost upwards of $25.
+Now you can have access to quality Yoga classes in the comfort of your own home.

 What are the main features of the VYC?

-Receive access to the library of previously recorded Yoga classes (nearly 50+ videos and growing!)
+Receive access to the library of previously recorded Yoga classes (50+ videos and growing!)

 watch them over and over again.